catalystneuro/tqdm_publisher/README.md

 import random
 import time

-from tqdm_publisher import TQDMPublisher
+from tqdm_publisher import TQDMProgressPublisher

 N_TASKS = 100
 durations = [ random.uniform(0, 1.0) for _ in range(N_TASKS) ]
-progress_bar = TQDMPublisher(durations)
+progress_bar = TQDMProgressPublisher(durations)

 # Declare a callback function to handle progress updates
 on_update = lambda info: print('Progress Update', info)

-# Subscribe the callback to the TQDMPublisher
+# Subscribe the callback to the TQDMProgressPublisher
 progress_bar.subscribe(on_update)

 for duration in progress_bar: